robstoll/atrium/README.md

 You might want to generate the [Report](#report) in a different language or/and you might want to use the [API in a different language](#api-in-a-different-language).

 ## Report
-Following on the example in [Write own Assertion Functions](#write-own-assertion-functions) we show here how you need to write the `toBeAMultipleOf` function, so that it supports i18n.
+Following on the example in [Write own Expectation Functions](#write-own-expectation-functions) we show here how you need to write the `toBeAMultipleOf` function, so that it supports i18n.
 This way the report could be generated in another language.